theodumont/video-logging/README.md

     - [ ] Use custom exception
 - [x] Add color in terminal ?
 - [ ] Notify when folder empty
+- [ ] Problem in count when only folders in directory
+- [ ] Add possibility to choose extension type of files to sort with `date`